 Bespoke Internal Glazing for One Crown Place

-Discover the process behind the specialist glazing systems in these luxury high-rise apartments.
+Discover the process behind the bespoke internal glazing systems in these luxury high-rise apartments at One Crown Place.

 One Crown Place is home to 246 high-end apartments, described as ‘quietly luxurious’, as well as a boutique hotel with an exclusive members club and premium office spaces.
 The eclectic addition to London’s skyline uses bespoke internal glazing with modern architectural elements to create light-filled living spaces that are the epitome of modern elegance.

 Within residential developments, building regulations state there has to be a specific amount of amenity space.
 This can come in many forms, including outside spaces and private gardens.
 To adhere to building regulations, the skyscraper incorporated modern wintergardens into each of the apartments.
 The steel-look aluminium bi-folds can be fully open for an open plan layout or pulled close to separate the wintergardens from the main living space.

 Each of the luxury apartments followed a slightly different layout and they varied in size, meaning we had to design the internal bifold doors in many different sizes and configurations.
 IQ engineered a number of mock-ups and had the internal glazing systems tested in Italy, to ensure the designs were practical as well as luxurious.
 The design development process included the design team modifying our standard designs to allow the bifolding doors to be installed at specific angles, accommodating specific design requirements of One Crown Place.

 Once the design was finalised, our project management team coordinated with the builders and other construction companies involved in the project, including the flooring company.
 Using the latest surveying techniques, we set out where the glazing would be installed before any internal walls were built.
 The internal glazing was then installed to the agreed positions in advance of other construction on site.